m0chan/m0chan.github.io/index.md

 ## About Me

 I am known as m0chan/mochan online & Aidan in real life - I have a strong passion to persue a career in Cyber Security with the end goal being able to be apart of a Red Team carrying out penetration testing.
-I created this GitHub so I have a platform to share my scripts, resources & finally oo publish any CTF/VulnHub writeups.
+I created this GitHub so I have a platform to share my scripts, resources & finally to publish any CTF/VulnHub writeups.

 ## HackTheBox Writeups